gerph/riscos64-oslib/README.md

     make

-A library `liboslib.a` should be created.
+A library `liboslib.a` should be created, together with headers in the `include` directory.